 Pick the Best Photo Frame

 Both the digital frames pack a lot of common features.
 For one, you can email your pictures, and they will be displayed almost instantly.
 On top of that, you can link your cloud accounts like Dropbox, Google Photos (see Dropbox vs Google Photos), Flickr, along with your social media accounts.
-More importantly, both have great companion apps that are both clean and easy to understand.
+More importantly, both have great companion apps that are clean and easy to understand.
 And this quality makes the frames ideal for both seniors and tech-savvy persons alike.

-However, when it comes to choosing one, I'd rather side with the Nixplay Seed.
-I loved its slim profile and the conventional 16:9 aspect ration.
+However, when it comes to choosing one, I’d rather side with the Nixplay Seed.
+I loved its slim profile and the conventional 16:9 aspect ratio.
 More importantly, I loved that it comes with Alexa compatibility meaning you can have Alexa turn it on or off or to show your pictures.